About Us

 Shelter Reports

-Note: asylum seekers and other migrants encountered at the shelters are referred to by an initial to protect their privacy and safety.
+Note: asylum seekers and other migrants encountered at the shelters are referred to by an initial to protect their privacy.

 SSF Shelter Report